MSN: Multi-Style Network for Trajectory Prediction: Experiments

 \subsection{Quantitative Analysis}

-To explore the overall effect of the proposed \MODEL, we run several ablation experiments and show quantitative results in \TABLE{tab_ab}, \TABLE{tab_a_k}, and \FIG{fig_ade_k}.

 \textbf{a.
-Multi-Style End-Point Proposals.} The style proposal sub-network gives $K_c$ end-point proposals to the same agent with multiple planning styles.
-Unlike existing goal-driven approaches, the proposed \MODEL~adds an adaptive classification strategy to make it available to give agents proposals with different planning styles through multiple style channels within one implementation.
+Multi-Style End-Point Proposals.} The style proposal sub-network provides $K_c$ end-point proposals to the same agent with multiple planning styles.
+Unlike existing goal-driven approaches, the proposed \MODEL~adds an adaptive classification strategy to make it available to make proposals with different planning styles through multiple style channels within one implementation.
 As shown in \TABLE{tab_ab}, the average error (FDE) of the proposed end-points even outperforms several current \SOTA~methods (under the \emph{best-of-20} validation).
 Please note that we do not calculate ADE since study No. 1 only outputs agents' future end-points rather than the entire trajectories.
 Furthermore, study No. 2\footnote{Study No. 2 only uses the simple linear interpolation method to process end-points to obtain the entire predictions.} demonstrates that its performance is even comparable to \TRAJECTRONPP~\cite{salzmann2020trajectron}, \LBEBM~\cite{pang2021trajectory}, \PCCS~\cite{Sun_2021_ICCV}, and \MID~\cite{gu2022stochastic}.
 It considers nothing about agents' interactive behaviors and scene constraints.
 It shows the excellent performance of the stage 1 style proposal sub-network by adaptively classifying agents into several behavior categories compared to previous goal-driven methods.
-Compared to the popular goal-driven \PECNET~\cite{mangalam2020not}, we classify agents into several hidden behavior categories and then give multiple predictions by assuming agents would behave as each style in parallel, rather than randomly sampling trajectories from the same latent distribution for 20 times to obtain stochastic predictions.
-It powerfully demonstrates the overall efficiency of the adaptive classification method as well as the multi-style prediction strategy.
+Compared to the popular goal-driven \PECNET~\cite{mangalam2020not}, \MODEL~classifies agents into several hidden behavior categories and then makes multiple predictions by assuming agents would behave as each style in parallel, rather than randomly sampling trajectories from the same latent distribution for 20 times to obtain stochastic predictions.
+It powerfully demonstrates the overall efficiency of the adaptive classification method and the multi-style prediction strategy.
 For further explanations, please refer to the section \ref{sec_sty} ``Prediction Styles''.